gavinhoward/bc/manuals/build.md

 The directory to install Section 1 manpages in.
 Because both `bc` and `dc` are Section 1 commands, this is the only relevant section directory.

+Can be overridden by passing the `--man1dir` option to `configure.sh`.

 Defaults to `$MANDIR/man1`.

 ### `LOCALEDIR`

 The directory to install locales in.

+Can be overridden by passing the `--localedir` option to `configure.sh`.

 Defaults to `$DATAROOTDIR/locale`.